 How much does a house survey cost?
 The charge depends on the type of report you choose, as well as the size of the property.
-The table below gives an approximation based on report type and property value.

 Unless you opt for DIY conveyancing you’ll need to pay a solicitor, or hire a conveyancer, to deal with the reams of paperwork that are necessary.
 These legal fees (sometimes referred to as conveyancing fees) cover a number of important steps throughout your entire mortgage process:

 You can expect to pay between £500 and £1,500 (Source: which.co.uk) for your legal fees, and tends to be proportionate to your property value or the complexity of the case.

 There are two types of ‘deposit’ involved when buying a house, a mortgage deposit related to LTV (loan to value) and an exchange deposit (sometimes called a contract deposit).

 A mortgage deposit is the amount of savings you have to put towards a house.
 As a rule of thumb your mortgage deposit should make up at least 5% of the price of the house you’re looking to buy, meaning that your mortgage will fund the remaining 95% of the house (95% LTV).